bonitasoft/bonita-doc/md/connector-archetype.md

 ### Connector developpment

-In this section we'll look into the different component of a connector project, and how you should use them to develop your connector.
+In this section we'll look into the different components of a connector project, and how you should use them to develop your connector.

 #### Connector definition
 A connector is first defined by its **definition**.
 It is an XML file located in _src/main/resources/[connector name].def_ by default.